Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 The issue with aerosol products is that while it may not seem like a big deal to spritz a little room freshener and take a big breath in of that warm vanilla scent, it’s not just a scent you’re breathing in.
 Ultimately, that spritz is actually a cloud of tiny droplets of air freshener formula you’ve just breathed deep into your lungs and the rest of your respiratory tract.

-This exposure can increase the risk of asthma developing in children, with VOCs in particular having the potential to cause irritation. throughout the respiratory tract as well as headaches and general mucosal irritation.
+This exposure can increase the risk of asthma developing in children, with VOCs in particular having the potential to cause irritationOpens in a new tab.. throughout the respiratory tract as well as headaches and general mucosal irritation.

 As clean as that formula smells, that welcoming perfume is more often than not constituted of chemical compounds, including VOCs, that make indoor air quality even worse, masking odors in the air rather than actually cleaning them as many people believe.